-All of the above-mentioned words are not ugly, vile, or demeaning in nature.
-Yet, the amount of disdain and discomfort that can be summoned when these well-meaning words are brought up lead me to believe there is much misinformation surrounding these words that need to be addressed.
+None of the words mentioned above are ugly, vile, or demeaning in nature.
+Yet, the amount of disdain and discomfort that can arise when these well-meaning words are brought up lead me to believe there is much misinformation surrounding these words that need to be addressed.
 For the sake of brevity, I cannot delve into the myths surrounding each of the above words.
-However, common and persistent myths surrounding what multicultural education is, who it is for, and how it should be used, will be addressed and dispelled below.
+However, frequent and persistent myths surrounding what multicultural education is, who it is for, and how it should be used, will be addressed and dispelled below.

 Myth #1: Multicultural Education is Only for Black or Latino Students